Basic syntax

 • updatedAt is set automatically whenever a record is modified

-• Both fields use the database's native timestamp type
+• Timestamp fields use the database's native timestamp type

 When to disable (false):